cruise-control/CarND-Capstone/workspaces/scripts/instructions.md

     this will generate two files, test and train
 5 - Run generate_tfrecord.py and pass in the test file and output file, repeat for train file
-    this will generate the protobufs which can be used directly in the tensorflow object detection training
+    this will generate the protobufs which can be used directly in the tensorflow object detection training 6 - If using a pre-trained model, download the appropriate one from model zoo and place in the checkpoint directory.
+This model was initally trained using the same model as the CarND Object Detection Laboratory (ssd_mobilnet_v1 ... ).